tikv/rfcs/text/2018-10-15-batch-client-messages.md

 }
 ```

-First of all, it's a dual-way streaming interface.
-It means TiKV is to constuct
+`BatchCommands` is a dual-way streaming interface.
+This means TiKV will constuct
 responses for batched requests.
 For example, TiDB can send a
-`BatchCommandsRequest` with requests `[Req-1, Req-2, Req-3, Req-4, Req-5]`,
+`BatchCommandsRequest` with requests `[Req-1, Req-2, Req-3, Req-4, Req-5]`.
-however TiKV can give `BatchCommandsResponse`s back with responses `[Resp-1,
+However TiKV may send back `BatchCommandsResponse`s back with responses `[Resp-1,
 Resp-5, Resp-3]` and `[Resp-2, Resp-4]`.
 It's unnecessary to wait for any
-responses which comes from one `BatchCommandsRequest`; the order just depends
+single response that comes from one `BatchCommandsRequest`; the order depends
-on processing speed of every requests.
+on processing speed of each request.

 `request_ids` in both `BatchCommandsRequest` and `BatchCommandsResponse` is
-used to relate requests and responses in the streaming interface.
-When clients
+used to map requests and responses in the streaming interface so that TiDB can
-send a batch request to TiKV, they also need to store their `request_ids`
-somewhere, and then dispatch responses (extracted from batch responses)
-respectively to them.
+know one response is for which request.

-`oneof` is used to unify requests and responses, instead of a `message`.
+We use `oneof` instead of `message` to unify requests and responses.
 Their
-wired protocols are almost same, but the former's generated code is much better.
+wired protocols are almost the same, but the former generates much better code.

-The last thing is `transport_layer_load` in `BatchCommandsResponse`, which is
+`transport_layer_load` in `BatchCommandsResponse` is
-used by TiKV to tell clients the current load of TiKV.
-So clients can adjust
+used by TiKV to tell clients its current load, so clients can adjust
 their strategy (e.g. add some backoff to avoid little batch) to be more
-effective for TiKV.
+efficient for TiKV.

 ### Implementation in TiKV

 The implementation in TiKV is very simple.
-It just extracts `Request`s from
+TiKV just extracts `Request`s from
-`BatchCommandsRequest`, dispatches them to engine layer, and then collects the
+`BatchCommandsRequest`, dispatches them to the engine layer, consolidate the
-`Response`s into `BatchCommandsResponse` and sends it to clients.
+`Response`s into `BatchCommandsResponse`, and sends it to clients.

 ### Implement in TiDB

 The implementation in TiDB is a little complex.
-One TiDB can establish many
+One TiDB server can establish many
-connections to one TiKV, and for every connection TiDB will construct a map
+connections to one TiKV server, and for every connection TiDB will construct a map
-to associate requests with some IDs.
-When send requests to TiKVs, TiDB needs
+to associate requests with some IDs, which are generated by TiDB to trace requests.
-to decide to wait for a while to collect a bigger batch or not.
-In our design
+Before sending requests to TiKV, TiDB needs to decide whether to wait for a while
+to collect a bigger batch or not.
+In our design, this depends on TiKVs' load returned
-it depends on TiKVs' load returned in `BatchCommandsResponse`.
-If it's greater
+in `BatchCommandsResponse`.
+If the load is greater than a configurable threshold,
-than a configurable value, TiDB will wait 2 millisecond and then do the send.
+TiDB will wait for 2 milliseconds before sending the requests.

 ### How TiKV knows its gRPC threads are busy

 TiKV gets CPU usage of gRPC threads by reading
 `/proc/<tikv-pid>/tasks/<grpc-tid>`, which is only avaliable on Linux.
 If gRPC
-CPU usage is greater than 80% in last 1 seconds, TiKV can tell clients it's
+CPU usage is greater than 80% in last second, TiKV can inform clients that it's
 overloaded.

 However, this function is not available on other operating systems, in which